Joserta/arduino_BMP180/README.md

 # arduino_BMP180
-BMP180 temperature and pressure sensor driver for Arduino and compatible boards
+Arduino BMP180 temperature and pressure sensor driver

+If you have any comments or remarks, please contact me at Joeri@Joserta.be